zdelrosario/data-science-curriculum/d01-e-rep03-track-solution.md

 ### __q3__ Click the `push` button (green upward arrow, highlighted below) to push your changes to GitHub.
 Check your repository in GitHub (on the internet); you should be able to see your changes to the readme text.

 ![New](./images/rep03-push.png)
 Now you have a backup copy of your work in GitHub, and you can easily share your work by sharing a link to your repository!
+This is how you will submit Challenges to Canvas: by sharing a link to your work.

 <!-- include-exit-ticket -->